Health Care Management FacultyMarisa A. Lewis, PharmD. , MPH, Associate Professor

 Division Director, E-mail: Marisa.Lewis@famu.edu

-Dr. Lewis has been a faculty member in the Division of Health Care Management for fourteen years.
-During this time, she has served as Interim division director on two separate occasions, in 2001, and for the period 2006 – 2008.
-She received the MPH degree in health systems management from Tulane University School of Public Health and Tropical Medicine, and her PharmD degree from FAMU's College of Pharmacy and Pharmaceutical Sciences.
-Dr. Lewis academic responsibilities include didactic teaching in the BS and MSHA programs.
+Dr. Lewis has been a faculty member in the Health Care Management Division for fourteen years.
+During this time she has served as Interim Division Director on two separate occasions, in 2001, and for the period 2006 – 2008.
+Her administrative responsibilities include overall operation of the Division and providing leadership, planning, organizing, developing, and maintaining quality baccalaureate and graduate programs, program assessment, faculty training, development and mentoring, student and faculty recruitment, and ensuring the adequacy of resources for students, faculty and staff within the division.
+Her academic responsibilities include didactic teaching and coordination of the BSHCM internship program.
 She has received grants from the U.S. Department of Education, the Florida Department of Health, and the Minority Health Professions Foundation.
-Her memberships include the American Pharmacists Association, the National Association of Health Service Executives and the National Pharmaceutical Association.
-She serves on various university, school and local committees and boards, and is currently a member of the board of directors for the National Pharmaceutical Association.
-Her awards and recognition include the Aetna African American History Calendar for 2005, the FAMU Teacher of the Year, the AUPHA Diversity Leadership Recognition Award for Best Presentation of Teaching Techniques, and the University Service Award (Florida A&M University).
+Her memberships include the American Pharmacists Association and the National Association of Health Service Executives.
+She serves on various University, School and community committees and boards and is currently a member of the board of directors for the National Pharmaceutical Association.
+Awards and recognitions for Dr. Lewis include a feature in the Career-Aetna African American History Calendar for 2005, the recipient of the Chauncey I. Cooper Service Award – National Pharmaceutical Association, the AUPHA Diversity Leadership Recognition Award for Best Presentation of Teaching Techniques, and the University Service Award (Florida A&M University).

 Martha Perryman, Ph.D., MBA, MT(ASCP), Associate Professor